KaanIsmet/Ollama-Chat-CLI/README.md

 An enhanced command-line interface for Ollama that adds persistent chat sessions, starring, tagging, and export functionality to your AI conversations.

-## Disclaimer
-This is only a prototype, so use it at your own risk.
-Under the Apache 2.0 License, I am not liable for any outcomes that might happen when you run this app.

 ## Features